• Skip to primary navigation

 In some cases, it may also lead to increased economic growth as workers move from lower-paying jobs that low-income earners get to those with higher premiums.

-If you want to find out more about average wages, What is a wage premium, and the rising wage inequality, continue reading this article.
+If you want to learn more about average wages, what a wage premium is, and the rising wage inequality, continue reading this article.

 A wage premium is a term used to describe the extra money that certain employees may earn, relative to other jobs that are less appealing but nonetheless vital in society.
 It’s what allows people with undesirable occupations the chance to make a decent living doing what they love.